Market

 Risk Management

-management, deeply woven into our operating framework.
+management, which is deeply embedded in our operating

-catalyst for sustainable growth and business continuity.
-To
+growth and business continuity.
+Accordingly, we have

-that end, we’ve adopted a comprehensive, enterprise-wide
+implemented a comprehensive, enterprise-wide Risk

-environment continues to evolve, the Company regularly
+to evolve, the Company regularly reviews and enhances

-challenges and capitalise on new opportunities.
+new opportunities.

 The Company has in place a separate Risk Management

-Committee, chaired by an Independent Director, to,
+Committee, chaired by an Independent Director, to, inter-

-Management Framework, determination of Company’s risk
+Risk Management Framework, determination of Company's

-mitigation strategies (risk identification, risk quantification
+and risk mitigation strategies (risk identification, risk

-and risk evaluation) etc. The composition, formal Charter of
+quantification and risk evaluation) etc. The composition,

 The Chief Risk Officer is responsible for assisting the Risk